maheshgurrapu1/jwt-service/README.md

 # jwt-service
-  JWT Authentication as a searate Service
+  JWT Authentication as a separate Service